jbejjani2022/jbejjani2022.github.io/_posts/2025-06-23-mechagogue-jax.md

 The average return and std over 10 episodes for this agent was 12.70 ± 2.76.

 Just by changing the random seed, this result became 7.30 ± 0.20, going to show how noisy these methods can be and the importance of multiple trials with different seeds during evaluation.
+It would also be important to evaluate over more than 10 episodes.

 A 5M epoch run with MinAtar gave an agent with average return over 10 episodes of 16.70 ± 4.71.
 Strangely, the MinAtar agent's performance had very high variance across episodes, getting 53 bricks one episode and 0 bricks in the next, in one instance.